Evolving Self Confidence:

 are dealing with deep-seated, instinctual behaviours and self-beliefs that make them seem so hard to control.

-their problem.
+experimenting with their problem.
 They find the answer.

 These people don't suddenly wake up one day and the problem has gone; they grow, move forward and change.
 Their problem weakens and fades